Section Navigation

 What homework will I get?

 Homework is set every week on the same day using Sparx Maths.
 The questions are generated at the correct attainment level for each pupil.
 This work will consist of topics covered in lesson time, with a section of consolidation from past topics.
 Assessment tests are set regularly to monitor attainment and to adjust individual targets as necessary.
-Feedback tasks are lead by the class teacher following homework to support progress and address misconceptions.
+Feedback tasks are led by the class teacher following homework to support progress and address misconceptions.

 How will I be assessed?